joaedl/Eidon/README.md

 }
 ```

-JSON schemas are available in `backend/app/schemas/v1/` for validation in TypeScript and other languages.
+JSON schemas are available in `app/schemas/v1/` for validation in TypeScript and other languages.

 ## Technical Stack

-### Backend
+### Technology Stack
 - Python 3.11+
 - FastAPI - Web framework
 - CadQuery - CAD kernel (OpenCascade wrapper)